Johren: Racing career

 Johren was not sufficiently developed to race at age two and started his three-year-old racing season with nine straight losses before getting his first win.
 In the pre-U.S. Triple Crown era, he was not entered in the 1918 Kentucky Derby.
 Entered in the Preakness Stakes, Johren ran fourth and then won the Belmont Stakes, defeating the British-bred Preakness winner War Cloud.
 By the summer of 1918, the colt had become one of the dominant horses in American racing, winning a number of other important races including the 1918 Latonia Derby in late June, in which he beat Kentucky Derby winner Exterminator by three lengths.
 He was beaten by War Cloud in the Dwyer Stakes at Aqueduct in July.

 Stud career

-Retired to stud duty, Johen had modest success as a sire.
+Retired to stud duty, Johren had modest success as a sire.
 His most noteworthy progeny was Edisto, who raced for the Seagram Stables and won several races in Canada and the U.S. Johren died in 1932.